cda-tum/mqt-predictor/README.md

 # MQT Predictor: Automatic Prediction of Good Compilation Paths

 MQT Predictor is a framework suggesting a compilation options to use for an arbitrary quantum circuit according to the user's needs.
-To this end, we provide two models prediction good compilation options and returning the accordingly compiled quantum circuit.
+To this end, we provide two models for predicting good compilation options and returning the accordingly compiled quantum circuit.

 ## Supervised Machine Learning Model (referred to as "ML")